OISF/suricata/doc/userguide/unix-socket.rst

   RCV: {"message": {"count": 1, "files": ["/home/eric/git/oisf/benches/sandnet.pcap"]}, "return": "OK"}
   Success: {'count': 1, 'files': ['/home/eric/git/oisf/benches/sandnet.pcap']}

-There is one thing to be careful about: a suricata message is sent in multiple send operations.
+There is one thing to be careful about: a Suricata message is sent in multiple send operations.
 This result in possible incomplete read on client side.
 The worse workaround is to sleep a bit before trying a recv call.
 An other solution is to use non blocking socket and retry a recv if the previous one has failed.
-This method is used here: source:scripts/suricatasc/suricatasc.in#L43